scindex/scindex/scindex.md

 ### Section: D03 - Storage Systems & Abstractions
 _Deals with underlying storage tech and access patterns.
 Covers object/block storage, file systems, and ORMs that bridge application code and relational databases._

+- **D0300**: Storage Systems & Abstractions Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Storage Systems & Abstractions section.

 - **D0310**: Object Storage
   - *Description*: A system for storing large amounts of unstructured data as objects in a flat address space.
 Highly scalable and durable, accessed via APIs.
   - *Examples*: S3, Google Cloud Storage